Na navigaci | Klávesové zkratky

 Nesting

-Buffers can be nested, so while one buffer is active, another ob_start() activates a new buffer.
-So ob_end_flush() and ob_flush() are not really sending the buffer to the output, but to the parent buffer.
-And only when there is no parent buffer, contents is sent to browser or terminal.
+Buffers can be nested, so while one buffer is active, calling ob_start() activates a new buffer.
+Thus, ob_end_flush() and ob_flush() send the buffer content not to the output but to the parent buffer.
+Only when there is no parent buffer does the content get sent to the actual output, i.e., the browser or terminal.

 ob_start();